auino/cookidump/README.md

 ### TODO ###

-* Parse downloaded recipes and generate readable output files (e.g. HTML, PDF, etc.)
+* Parse downloaded recipes to store them on a database or to generate readable output files (e.g. HTML, PDF, etc.)

 ### Contacts ###